RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 ??? note "Common Issues"

+    - **Problem:** An error message appears containing the number "429"

+        **Solution:** If you have recently charged your credit balance, you may need to wait a few minute for the payment to process.
+If you have not charged your account, you need to do so to use the API.

     - **Problem:** Nothing happens when you speak.

         **Solution:** Check your microphone settings and ensure it’s properly configured for the application.